-A.5 Travel and overseas expenditure
+Travel and overseas expenditure

-Eligible travel expenditure may include domestic travel limited to the reasonable cost of accommodation and transportation required to conduct agreed project and collaboration activities in Australia.
+Eligible travel and overseas expenditure may include:

+domestic and overseas travel limited to the reasonable cost of accommodation and transportation where the travel is material to the conduct of agreed project and collaboration activities in Australia.

-Eligible air transportation is limited to the economy class fare for each sector travelled; where noneconomy class air transport is used only the equivalent of an economy fare for that sector is eligible expenditure.
+Eligible air transportation is limited to the economy class fare for each sector travelled; where non-economy class air transport is used only the equivalent of an economy fare for that sector is eligible expenditure.
 Where non-economy class air transport is used, the grantee will require evidence showing what an economy airfare costs at the time of travel.

-We will consider value for money when determining whether the cost of travel expenditure is eligible.
-This may depend on:
+We will consider value for money when determining whether the cost of overseas expenditure is eligible.
+This may depend on

-- the proportion of total grant funding that you will spend on domestic travel expenditure - the proportion of the service providers total fee that will be spent on domestic travel expenditure - how the domestic travel expenditure is likely to aid the project in meeting the program objectives.
+- the proportion of total grant funding that you will spend on overseas expenditure - the proportion of the service providers total fee that will be spent on overseas expenditure - how the overseas expenditure is likely to aid the project in meeting the program objectives.